mautic/developer-documentation-new/docs/plugins/config.rst

       - Description
     * - ``{page}``
       - ``['requirements' => ['{page}' => '\d+']]``
-      - Only digits are recognized for page parameters meant to be used in pagination.
+      - Recognizes only digits for page parameters meant to be used in pagination.
     * - ``{objectId}``
       - ``['defaults' => ['{objectId' => 0]]``
-      - Typically used in routes that views or edits a specific entity.
+      - Routes that views or edits a specific entity may leverage this.
     * - ``{id}``
       - ``['requirements' => ['{id}' => '\d+']]``
-      - A digit is required if using the ``api`` firewall.
+      - Requires a digit if using the ``api`` firewall.

 Advanced routing
 ^^^^^^^^^^^^^^^^^

 Configure custom routes through writing a listener to the ``\Mautic\CoreBundle\CoreEvents::BUILD_ROUTE`` event.
 Listeners to this event receives a ``Mautic\CoreBundle\Event\RouteEvent`` object.
-An event is dispatched for each firewall when routes are compiled.
+Mautic dispatches an event for each firewall when compiling routes.

 .. php:class:: Mautic\CoreBundle\Event\RouteEvent